 - Income from Partnerships, S Corporations

-Military ID, all W2s, Social Security Cards of anyone you intend to claim, all IRS forms (ex: 1099-INT, 1099-DIV, Mortgage interest statement, Property statements, 1098-T, EIN or SSN for Day Care) documentation for Itemized Deductions.
+Two forms of photo ID (including military ID), all W2s, social security cards for yourself and anyone you intend to claim as a dependent, all IRS forms (ex: 1099-INT, 1099-DIV, Mortgage interest statement, Property statements,1098-T, EIN or SSN for Day Care), all receipts and other documentation for itemized deductions.

 We can complete Schedule C returns on a limited basis, but for complicated returns you must contact a tax professional.

-Unless you have a Power of Attorney giving you permission to sign for your spouse or are filing a paper return, your spouse does need to be present with you to sign the e-file 8879 form required by the IRS.
+If you have a valid power of attorney giving you permission to complete tax returns for your spouse, your spouse does not need to be present with you.

 Yes.
 However, we are very busy during the tax season assisting tax payers with current year returns.
 We ask that any amendments that need to be filed wait until after April 15th

-You need to bring your original return and documentation for any information that needs to get fixed, added or removed.
+You need to bring your original return and documentation for any portions of your return that need to be modified.

-The best resource, believe it or not, is the IRS.
+The best resource is the IRS.
 They are here to help you.
-Much information can be found on their website, www.irs.gov or obtained by calling them on their helpline toll free at 1-800-829-1040.
-You might also try your local office which can be found on the IRS website.
+Information can be found at www.irs.gov or obtained by calling the IRS help line at 1-800-829-1040.

 • What tax services are NOT provided by VITA?